tauplatform/rhomobile-docs/docs/en/edge/guide/nativesdksetup.md

 This page describes how to setup the underlying native SDKs when building a RhoMobile application locally for our supported platforms: iPhone, RIM Blackberry, Windows Mobile and Android.

 ## Setup for iOS
-In order to build an iOS application locally, it must be performed on a Macintosh computers or by using [RhoHub](http://rhohub.com) using any type of type of laptop/desktop.
+In order to build an iOS application locally, it must be performed on a Macintosh computers using any type of type of laptop/desktop.
 The instructions below describe how to do this from either the Macintosh Xcode development environment or from the command line on your local Macintosh.

 ### Prerequisites
 To build for iPhone/iPad using you will need the following software installed: